rgl/terraform-azure-postgres/README.md

 az login
 ```

-List the subscriptions and select the currect one.
+List the subscriptions and select the correct one.

 ```powershell
 az account list --all